netcreateorg/netcreateorg.github.io/pages/activities.md

 #
 ---

-### Classroom Activities
+## Classroom Activities

-While any research team or classroom can take advantage of Net.Create's simultaneous editing and visualization structure, the primary activity structure Net.Create supports is a two-day activity that sets students up to read a long historical source (primary or secondary) more effectively.
+While any research team or classroom can take advantage of Net.Create's simultaneous editing and visualization structure, we have several activity templates that work for different classroom sizes and age groups.

-It works like this:

-- Day 1
-	- Divide students into groups of 3-5 (3 in a fixed-seating lecture hall; 5 if you have tables).
-	- Divide a long source that the students haven't read yet into shorter excerpts and give each group 1 excerpt.
-	- Guide students through entering nodes and edges.
-	- End class with a discussion about betweenness and centrality as guides for helping identify and understand historical significance.
-	- Give students a short reading from the source between days 1 and 2 (12-15 pages max)
-- Day 2
-	- Divide students into the same groups, but give them a different excerpt.
-	- Ask them to revise, correct, and add to their classmates' entries for that set of pages.
-	- End class with a discussion about networks as both note-taking and analysis tools for historians.

-After both days, students leave class equipped with a historical framework they built--with all of the notes they took and Net.Create's visualization of the interactions in the source you assigned--that serve as a reference while they read the remainder of the source.
+### Higher-Ed/College Classrooms

+- [College Classroom Joint Reading Activity](/activities/collegeprimarysource/).
+Have a complex text students struggle to understand?
+This activity uses a co-reading activity to help individual students in a large classroom engage with 1 or 2 pages of unfamiliar text.
+Net.Create helps the whole class take their new familiarity with a short excerpt and combine that expertise into a whole-class generated set of interactions and notes that students can use as an entry point to independent reading of the whole text.

+### Middle School Classrooms

+The 1-pager lesson plans here are aligned with some common activities built into English-language-arts and social-studies state standards across the US.

+#### Social Studies

+- [Greek Mythology Network Overview](greekmyth).
+In this 8th-grade World History lesson plan, students will read Greek Myths and write 6 word biographies of themselves.
+Students then build onto a network visualization, demonstrating connections among gods, locations, mortals, and characteristics.
+Students will add themselves to the network, indicating gods, mortals, locations, or characteristics they identify with and analyze the interactions among the Greek nodes and their classmates’ nodes.
+- [Greek voting Network Overview](/activities/greekvoting/).
+In this 8th-grade World History lesson plan, students will read Greek Myths and write 6 word biographies of themselves.
+Students then build onto a network visualization, demonstrating connections among gods, locations, mortals, and characteristics.
+Students will add themselves to the network, indicating gods, mortals, locations, or characteristics they identify with and analyze the interactions among the Greek nodes and their classmates’ nodes.

+#### English Language Arts

+- [Fact/Fiction network](/activities/factfiction/).
+In this ELA lesson plan, students will explore a network centered on the novel 'The Book Thief' by Markus Zusak, which blends fictional characters and events with real history.
+Students will interact with and add to network visualizations that represent connections between factual and fictional events, places, and people from the novel.

-This version of Net.Create needs a computer running MacOS and a little command-line skill.
-If you've got that (or you're willing to learn), we're happy to share the software, along with our slide deck, a list of shared features for the 7 primary and secondary sources we've used with this activity, and whatever help we can offer you and your students.
+We're happy to share information about how to run Net.Create in your classroom, along with our slide deck, a list of shared features for the primary and secondary sources we've used with this activity, and whatever help we can offer you and your students.